Mark-Barbaric/IBM_Machine_Learning_Certificate/README.md

 - K-Means and GMM Clustering
 - Dimensionality and Distance Metrics
 - DBSCAN and Evaluation of different Clustering Methods
-- Dimensionality Reduction and PCA
+- Dimensionality Reduction, PCA and SVD